phiryll/phiryll.github.io/docs/rules-of-thumb.md

 is likely to change.

 If you can handle a probable future use case quickly and without adding much complexity, just do it.
-If you can't do that, create a low priority issue to save time if it ever becomes a problem.
+If you can't, create a low priority issue to save time if it ever becomes a problem.
 Some things are worthwhile to get right early, because they're usually expensive to change later.
 At least have a plan if you can't deal with it in the